Kotlin AI Agent Framework

 - PCP (Pipe Context Protocol).
 Secure multi-language function calling.
 Per-language security managers with directory and file access controls.
 Stdio, HTTP, Python, Kotlin, JavaScript transports.

 - GraalVM Native.
 Pipes compile to native binaries for sub-second cold starts in serverless and edge deployments.
-The ABI ships as `.so` and `.dylib` for mobile and embedded.
+The ABI ships as

 Code: a Kotlin-first reasoning pipe